ZhijianZhou01/metav/README.md

 ## 1. Download and install

-pangeav is a command-line-interface program, which developed via `Python 3`, and you can get and install pangeav in a variety of ways.
+PangeaV（盘古大陆V） is a command-line-interface program, which developed via `Python 3`, and you can get and install pangeav in a variety of ways.

 ### 1.1. pip method